silentsignal/burp-image-size/README.md

 plugin that can be loaded into Extender, and passively detects if the size of an image reply is included in the request parameters.

+In active scanning mode, it also detects [ImageTragick](https://imagetragick.com/) (CVE-2016–3714) in an experimental manner based on timing.

 Read more in [our blog post about this plugin](https://blog.silentsignal.eu/2016/02/10/youre-not-looking-at-the-big-picture/)

 Building